ethanabrooks/dissertation/policy-iteration.typ

 `code-davinci-001` variant of Codex) consistently demonstrates learning.

 #figure(
-  image("figures/policy-iteration/action-selection-fig-final.svg"),
+  image("figures/policy-iteration/action-selection.svg"),
   caption: [
-    For each possible action $Action(1), dots.h, Action(n)$, the LLM generates a rollout by alternately predicting transitions and selecting actions.
+    For each possible action $Actions(1), dots.h, Actions(n)$, the LLM generates a rollout by alternately predicting transitions and selecting actions.
 Q-value estimates are discounted sums of rewards.
 The action is chosen greedily with respect to Q-values.
 Both state/reward prediction and next action selection use